“A hurt is at the centre of all addictive behaviours.” Gabor Maté

 ”Addiction is any repeated behaviour, substance-related or not, in which a person feels compelled to persist, regardless of its negative impact on his life and the lives of others.
 Compulsion, impaired control, persistence, irritability, relapse and craving are hallmarks of an addiction.”

-”Smoking is for example one of the strongest addictions, ranking up there with cocaine and heroin on pharmaceutical addictiveness.
+”Smoking is, for example, one of the strongest addictions, ranking up there with cocaine and heroin on pharmaceutical addictiveness.
 It is also the deadliest.
-It kills 650 out of every 100 000 people while only 4 people out of 100 000 is killed by cocaine.”
+It kills 650 out of every 100 000 people while only 4 people out of 100 000 are killed by cocaine.”
 Johann Hari – Chasing the scream.
 Although cigarettes contain nicotine that is physically addictive, the action of lighting up 20 to 30 times per day causes a strong psychological addiction compared to a person that uses heroin or cocaine once or twice a day.
-It is the frequency in using that makes smoking one of the hardest addictions to break.
+It is the frequency in using that makes smoking one of the most challenging habits to break.

-Addiction is described by Johann Hari as the psychological state of feeling you need the drug to give you the sensation of feeling calmer, or manic or numb.
+Johann Hari describes addiction as the psychological state of feeling you need the drug to give you the sensation of feeling calmer, or manic or numb.
 It is the same whether you are addicted to caffeine or meth.
-That is why you can nurse a patient through detox till all the the withdrawal symptoms have disappeared.
+That is why you can nurse a patient through detox till all the withdrawal symptoms have disappeared.
 They perhaps live a few weeks or months without their drug and then have a relapse.
 It is not the chemical hook they crave – because they are no longer physically dependent.
 Gabor Maté describes addiction as a ”flight from distress”.

-Bruce Alexander who did the Ratpark experiment concluded that everything we knew about addiction is wrong.
-Currently we look at addicts as individuals who has to sort out themselves.
-Threats and force has not helped addicts recover – it has made addictions worsen.
-He argues that we should stop thinking like this and rather think about ”social recovery”.
-He and others like Gabor Maté and Johann Hari says we have been asking the wrong questions.
+Bruce Alexander, who did the Ratpark experiment, concluded that everything we knew about addiction is wrong.
+Currently, we look at addicts as individuals who have to sort out themselves.
+Threats and force have not helped addicts recover – it has made addictions worsen.
+He argues that we should stop thinking like this and instead think about ”social recovery”.
+He and others like Gabor Maté and Johann Hari say we have been asking the wrong questions.

-Better questions to ask are: How can we build a society where people don’t feel so alone and afraid?
-How do we build a society where we can form healthier bonds, where we look for happiness in one another rather than in consumption?
+Better questions to ask are: How can we build a society where people don’t feel alone and afraid?
+How do we build a community where we can form healthier bonds, look for happiness in one another rather than consume?
 We live in a world where we are becoming increasingly more disconnected from one another.
-Cut of from one another, isolated, we are all becoming addicts – and he says our biggest addiction as a culture is buying and consuming things we don’t need and don’t really want.
+Cut off from one another, isolated, we are all becoming addicts – and he says our biggest addiction as a culture is buying and consuming things we don’t need and don’t really want.